TerraFirmaCraft/Documentation/1.20.x/data/recipes.md

 ## Knapping

-Knapping recipes include clay knapping, fire clay knapping, and leather knapping.
+Knapping recipes include all types of knapping.
+The properties of the knapping recipe are defined by [Knapping Types](../custom/#knapping-types).
 They define patterns that can be used in the knapping grid.
 Note that knapping patterns are not automatically rotated or mirrored, and each desired rotation or mirror of a given pattern must be added explicitly.
 It has the following properties:

-- `type`: `tfc:clay_knapping`, `tfc:fire_clay_knapping`, or `tfc:leather_knapping`
+- `type`: `tfc:knapping`
+- `knapping_type`: An id of a [Knapping Type](../custom/#knapping-types).
 - `result`: An [Item Stack](../common-types/#item-stacks).
 The output of the recipe.
+- `ingredient`: An optional [Ingredient] that must match the item clicked.
+Used to restrict recipes beyond the ingredient in the knapping type, for example how some rock knapping recipes only work for certain rocks.
+If not provided, there is no restriction beyond that in the knapping type.
 - `pattern`: The knapping pattern.
 Must be an array of strings representing the knapping grid.
 It can be up to 5 x 5.
 Spaces are counted as empty space, any other character is treated as a filled spot.
 - `outside_slot_required`: Boolean.
 (Default: `true`) For knapping patterns that are smaller than 5 x 5, this defines if the slots outside that grid are required to be filled, or empty.

-**Note** For rock knapping, see [Rock Knapping](#rock-knapping)

 #### Example